Skip to navigation Skip to content

 Question: When should an ESAt be upgraded to a Job Capacity Assessment (JCA)?

-• meets the manifest eligibility criteria
+• Meets the manifest medical eligibility criteria (manifest indicator)

 • review the report to identify the reason the Assessor did not upgrade the assessment